Skip to searchSkip to main content

 Answer: Names must comply with ASIC rules.
 You may reserve a name for up to 2 months before registering.

 Answer: Rejections occur due to incorrect details, name conflicts, missing certifications, or invalid director IDs.
+You must provide clarifications before approval.

-• GST registration is required if turnover exceeds AUD 75,000.
+Answer: Yes, in most cases: ABN is required for business activity, and GST registration is mandatory if turnover exceeds AUD 75,000.

 Answer: Certain acquisitions or industries require FIRB approval.
 This applies especially to property, finance, telecommunications, and sensitive sectors.